BioNTech-Pfizer COVID vaccine effective against 2 variants | DW | 08.02.2021

 The BioNTech-Pfizer vaccine is effective against current mutations but the companies are watching for further variants

-A peer review has confirmed that the BioNTech-Pfizer vaccine is effective against two variants of the coronavirus, the companies said Monday.
+A peer review has confirmed that the BioNTech-Pfizer vaccine is effective against two variants of the coronavirus, the companies announced on Monday.

 When the study was originally released, BioNTech and Pfizer said its finding suggested that no new vaccine would be necessary to fight coronavirus mutations first discovered in the United Kingdom and South Africa.